Chemistry BS / Chemistry MS

 BS/MS Requirements

 Students enrolled in the BS/MS dual degree program must complete 180-181 undergraduate quarter credits for the BS degree and at least 45.0 graduate quarter credits for the MS degree.
 All graduate departmental requirements must be satisfied in full, including producing a thesis, if the thesis-option master's program is elected.
 Master's thesis requirements may be completed in the summer term of the final year with prior approval of the department.
 Students in the BS/MS program must maintain a cumulative GPA of 3.0 in their undergraduate and graduate coursework to remain in the program.
-Further questions about the BS/MS degree program should be directed to the departmental graduate advisor.
+Further questions about the BS/MS degree program should be directed to the departmental undergraduate or graduate advisor.

 Degree Requirements